18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftRFP.md

 ### 6.5 Post Award Orientation Conference

 The Government's team, Contracting Officer, and COR shall hold a Kick-Off Meeting/Post-Award Conference.
-Ideally, this will physically located in Washington, DC, but may be done virtually with Contractor’s team and other relevant Government staff to review and clarify the project’s objectives, expectations from the Government, and address any questions the Contractor may have.
+Ideally, this will be physically located in Washington, DC, but may be done virtually with Contractor’s team and other relevant Government staff to review and clarify the project’s objectives, expectations from the Government, and address any questions the Contractor may have.
 Discussion topics